gsa-tts-archived/handbook/pages/about-us/center-of-excellence/engagements/index.md

 In the handover phase, our goals are to:

-- Reduce dependency on TTSC so partner can continue digital modernization work
+- Reduce dependency on TTS so partner can continue digital modernization work
-- Prepare TTSC and partner to speak to the outcomes achieved
+- Prepare TTS and partner to speak to the outcomes achieved
 - Document and share what we have learned together

 To achieve these goals, we: